Ubuntu version history: Ubuntu 17.10 (Artful Aardvark)

-Artful Aardvark, the 27th release of Ubuntu, was announced via Launchpad on 21 April 2017 instead of on Shuttleworth's blog as had been the case in the past.
+Artful Aardvark was announced via Launchpad on 21 April 2017 instead of on Shuttleworth's blog as had been the case in the past.
 It was released on 19 October 2017.
 Critics praised the smooth transition to GNOME and the significance of the release's changes.

 This is the first release of Ubuntu to use the GNOME Shell interface, and the first release to replace X11 with the Wayland display server.
 In May 2017, Ken VanDine, a Canonical Software Engineer on the Ubuntu desktop team tasked with the switch to GNOME, confirmed that the intention is to ship the most current version of GNOME, with very few changes from a stock installation.
 This release also dropped 32-bit desktop images; other images' 32-bit versions remain.